IBM/queryPattern/readme.md

 ![query by current state](./images/queryByCurrentState.png)

 It's also worth noting that to call the transactions in these query files we are using the `contract.evaluateTransaction()` method instead of `contract.submitTransaction()`.
-This is becuase `evaluateTransaction` is only evaluated on the endorsing nodes and does not get submitted to the orderer and thus is not ordered into a block or committed.
+This is because `evaluateTransaction` is only evaluated on the endorsing nodes and does not get submitted to the orderer and thus is not ordered into a block or committed.
 As such this method cannot update the ledger and is only used for querying.

 ### Summary
 In this section we took a look at how querying works in a Hyperledger Fabric network with CouchDB as the state database.
 First, we created indexes for commonly used queries.
 Then, we added the query logic to the smart contract.
 Finally, we ran some queries and took a look at what the world state contained.